Change Data Capture with QuestDB and Debezium

 This reference architecture can also be extended to configure Kafka Connect to also stream to other data warehouses for long-term storage.
 After inspecting the data, QuestDB can also be configured to downsample the data for longer term storage or even detach partitions to save space.

-Give this sample application a try and join the QuestDB Slack community if you have any questions.
+Give this sample application a try and join the Community Forum if you have any questions.